pdimens/harpy/Modules/readmapping.md

 which makes visualization easier downstream too.
 !!!

-## FASTQ file format
+## :icon-checklist: FASTQ file names
 There are a handful of "accepted" naming schemes for fastq file extensions, but Harpy only accepts a limited number of them, shown below.
 The fastq files **must** be bgzipped or gzipped and be **consistent** with regards to the extensions and read-pair naming styles.
 That is, you must only use `.fastq.gz` or only use `.fq.gz` for all files, and the same for `.R1.`/`.R2.` or `_R1.`/`_R2.` (adhere to a single row in the table below).
-Notice that the read pair part differs from the [accepted fastq formats](qualitytrimming.md/#fastq-file-format) for read trimming.
+Notice that the read pair part differs from the [accepted fastq names](qualitytrimming.md/#fastq-file-names) for read trimming.
-=== acceptable formats
+==- :icon-check-circle: acceptable fastq names

 | forward-reverse notation | extension  | example forward           | example reverse          |
 |:-------------------------|:-----------|:--------------------------|:-------------------------|